bhardwajRahul/road-to-machine-learning/01-python-for-data-science/README.md

 - NumPy for numerical computing
 - Pandas for data manipulation
 - Matplotlib and Seaborn for data visualization
+- Plotly and Dash for interactive visualizations
+- Streamlit for building dashboards and ML applications
 - Exploratory Data Analysis (EDA) techniques
 - Working with APIs, databases, and web scraping